The mathematical model used to find bodies of missing people in Colombia’s rivers | Science

 And the questioning arose from the testimonies they collected: dozens of them pointed to the paramilitary groups as the main responsible for the violence — the lifeless bodies were thrown into the rivers to avoid being found.

-In fact, a paramilitary commander, Ever Veloza, better known as HH, once said, “If they took the water from the Magdalena River, they would find the biggest cemetery in the country.”
+In fact, a paramilitary commander, Ever Veloza, better known as HH, once said, “If they took the water out of the Magdalena River, they would find the biggest cemetery in the country.”

 So far, Colombian authorities have reported that more than 1,000 bodies of people considered victims of the conflict that has affected the country for more than 50 years have been rescued from Colombian rivers.